TeamJM/journeymap-docs/docs/en/index.md

 ## **Home**

 JourneyMap is a popular mapping mod for Minecraft.
-Originally released by techbrew in 2011, it’s gone from strength to strength and today stands as the most popular mapping mod in the world.
+Originally released by techbrew in 2011, it has gone from strength to strength and today stands as the most popular mapping mod in the world.

 ![Background](img/background.jpg){: .center}

-JourneyMap includes an in-game minimap and full-screen map, as well as a webmap that can be viewed in a browser.
+JourneyMap includes an in-game minimap and full-screen map.
+A webmap, viewable in a browser, is also available as a separate [Webmap addon](webmap/installing).

-If you’d like a featureful, easy-to-use mapping mod then why not give JourneyMap a try?
-You can find it on [CurseForge](https://www.curseforge.com/minecraft/mc-mods/journeymap) or [Modrinth](https://modrinth.com/mod/journeymap) and install it just like any other [Fabric](https://fabricmc.net/), [Quilt](https://quiltmc.org), [Forge](https://forums.minecraftforge.net/) or [NeoForge](https://neoforged.net/) mod - or continue reading if you need help.
+If you would like a featureful, easy-to-use mapping mod then why not give JourneyMap a try?
+You can find it on [CurseForge](https://www.curseforge.com/minecraft/mc-mods/journeymap) or [Modrinth](https://modrinth.com/mod/journeymap) and install it just like any other [Fabric](https://fabricmc.net/), [Forge](https://forums.minecraftforge.net/) or [NeoForge](https://neoforged.net/) mod - or continue reading if you need help.

 ## **First Steps**